Gerapy/GerapyProxy/README.md

 ## Usage

-If you have a proxy pool which can provide a random proxy for every request, you can use this package to integrate proxy into your Scrapy/Gerapy Project.
+If you have a ProxyPool which can provide a random proxy for every request, you can use this package to integrate proxy into your Scrapy/Gerapy Project.

 For example, there is a [ProxyPool API](https://proxypool.scrape.center/random) which can return a random proxy